scribe-security/docs/docs/integrating-scribe/ci-integrations/azure.md

 Create SBOM for local git repository. <br />

-> When using implicit checkout note the Azure-DevOps **[git-strategy](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps-checkout?view=azure-pipelines)** will effect the commits collected by the SBOM.
+> When using implicit checkout note the Azure-DevOps **[git-strategy](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps-checkout?view=azure-pipelines)** will affect the commits collected by the SBOM.

 ```YAML
 - checkout: self